 - (i) For draft-legal races the following rule on handlebars apply: - (a) Only traditional drop handlebars are permitted.
-The handlebars must be plugged; - (b) Certified clip-on handlebars will be permitted if they are not longer than the foremost line of the brake levers.
-Certification guidelines can be found in Appendix E; - (c) Straight forward clip-on handlebars must be joined with a standard bridge piece. - (d) Brake levers must be mounted on the handlebar, not on the clip-on and may not face forward. - (e) No forward facing bar or gear shifters are allowed on the end of the clip-on handlebars. - (ii) For draft-illegal races, the following rules on handlebars apply: - (a) Only handlebars and clip-on bars not extending beyond the leading edge of the front wheel will be permitted.
+The handlebars must be plugged; - (b) Brake levers or gear levers must not be attached to the clip-ons The height difference between the highest point of the clip-on and the lowest inner part of the elbow rest cannot exceed 10 cm; - (c) Water bottles and water bottle holders may not be mounted onto the handlebars. - (d) Clip-ons are not allowed. - (ii) For draft-illegal races, the following rules on handlebars apply: - (a) Only handlebars and clip-on bars not extending beyond the leading edge of the front wheel will be permitted.
 Clip-on bars in two pieces don't need to be bridged.
 All tube ends have to be plugged.